 Doing an honours project at 3DN offers a chance to develop strong research skills supervised by staff who are passionate about research and the development of future researchers.

 Students who graduate with an Honours degree (at least class 2 division 1) in a relevant field from an Australian or New Zealand University are also eligible to apply to the Master by Research or PhD programs in the Faculty of Medicine.
-For more information on Honours degrees in the Faculty of Medicine at UNSW, including application deadlines, click here.
+Find out more about Honours degrees in the Faculty of Medicine at UNSW, including application deadlines at the Faculty's Year 4 Medicine Research Project page.

 Honours student profile: Madeleine Harsanyi